kustomzone/ComfyUI-Annotations/readme.md

 ```

 That (plus [a tiny bit of initialization](#installation) in `__init__.py`) and your node is ready for ComfyUI!

+In addition, it provides enhanced node customization previously only available with custom JavaScript (e.g. color, and adding preview images/text), and several general ComfyUI quality of life improvements.

 More examples can be found [here](example/example_nodes.py).